 Which is more user-friendly for beginners?

 If you’re a beginner or looking to get your website online quickly Wix is more beginner-friendly than Squarespace.
 With a free plan, Wix became a cheap and hassle-free way of testing your website’s look.
 Wix’s range of templates and design features ensures that your site looks professional even if you’ve just started designing.

 Although Squarespace is not quite as easy to use as other website builders, it is a good product for smaller websites, online stores that needs a good look.

 But it needs more time and practice to master, unlike Wix.
-They do offer a drag-and-drop function, but it requires more clicks to accomplish simple website editing and users have to be aware that all changes are published and available to your visitors once you save them.
+They do offer a drag-and-drop function, but it requires more clicks to accomplish simple website editing and users have to be aware that all changes are published and available to their visitors once you save them.